 From the Ground Up

-With bank loans scarcer, a handful of Web sites help borrowers tap individuals for cash
+With bank loans scarcer, a handful of Web sites help borrowers tap individuals for cash.

 By Kim Hart